 In this circumstance, people (possibly financially backed by others) have decided to buy themselves a leadership job with the expectation that they will get the return not just of their salary, but also of the increased valuation their leadership and managerial skills will bring to the company.

-Benefits.
-There is often a lot of low hanging fruit the previous owner was either too ignorant or overwhelmed to take advantage of.
+Benefits: There is often a lot of low hanging fruit the previous owner was either too ignorant or overwhelmed to take advantage of.

-Watch out for.
-As an individual, you may be simultaneously attempting to learn a new business, understand a new industry, and make the changes that will improve the bottom line.
+Watch Out For: As an individual, you may be simultaneously attempting to learn a new business, understand a new industry, and make the changes that will improve the bottom line.
 Firing on all three fronts can be overwhelming.
 Ensure you have a backup plan for all three areas should you need to focus more closely on different ones at different times.
 This may include positioning a strong general manager as the business expert or retaining a change management consultancy with implementation as part of its service offering.
 While having the original owner available can be an excellent resource, use this person with caution.
 The previous owner is an expert, but also has strong ties to the old way of doing things in the company itself and may slow the change process.

 Folding a standalone business into your existing operation seems to make sense.
-The architectural and engineering firms in BC in particular have experienced consolidation over the last decade and there is likely more to come.
+The architectural and engineering firms in BC in particular have experienced consolidation over the last while and there is likely more to come.

-Benefits.
-The option is typically pursued because the company is looking for accelerated growth, and purchasing the expertise (in the form of the people) or the client base can be an expeditious means to that end.
+Benefits: The option is typically pursued because the company is looking for accelerated growth, and purchasing the expertise (in the form of the people) or the client base can be an expeditious means to that end.

-Watch out for.
-Pay particular attention to the sales and marketing systems (if you are buying for the client list) or the operational processes (if you are buying talent).
+Watch Out For: Pay particular attention to the sales and marketing systems (if you are buying for the client list) or the operational processes (if you are buying talent).
 If the systems are not robust, it is likely the money you are paying is for the people, not the business itself.
 If you have already tried to lure them away unsuccessfully, it is possible they will leave with the change in leadership.
 It becomes very important to lock these people in through their contracts or at minimum ensure there is a strong non-compete agreement in place so the value of the firm does not walk out the door within a couple of years of the deal being signed.

 The financial side of the deal team will do the financial analysis, look at the ratios, and do some competitive analysis.
 They will figure out if there is room for improvement and make sure you don’t overpay.
 But once that room for improvement is identified, the how to improve becomes the key success factor in the acquisition.
-That’s where process benchmarking comes in; it focuses on the specific processes and procedures, which best practices are used in the company, and the degree to which they are implemented.
+That’s where process benchmarking comes in as it focuses on the specific processes and procedures, which best practices are used in the company, and the degree to which they are implemented.
 It also assesses how likely the company is to make the desired changes in a reasonable timeframe.

 Knowing what to do is one part of the equation.
 Getting people to do it is the other.
-Changing the attitudes, beliefs and actions of the employees in the organization is no easy task, but it is a task well worth the investment.
+Changing the attitudes, beliefs, and actions of the employees in the organization is no easy task, but it is a task well worth the investment.